fenimore/ghess/README.md

 ## TODO General

+2. Tweak evaluation a bit
+4. Undo the ToUpper and ToLower cause that's not good
+6. Tweak the vectors in isInCheck
 1. More tests.
 4. Export `Board` fields.
 6. Change `Board` to `Game`, as that makes more sense...